kiwanami/emacs-ctable/readme.md

 The ctable view renders the tabular form with many rendering parameters.
 The parameters are set at the slot members of the cl-defstruct `ctbl:param`.

 To customize the parameters, one should copy the default parameters like `(copy-ctbl:param ctbl:default-rendering-param)` and set parameters with setter functions.
+Then, at the building ctable component instance, this parameter object is given by the `:param` keyword.

 Here is a sample code for parameter customize.

 ```lisp
   (let ((param (copy-ctbl:param ctbl:default-rendering-param)))